How to Manage Your Childcare Waiting List with a Template

 Make the waiting process as streamlined as possible

 Finding reliable child care can put enormous stress on families.
-Likewise, running a childcare waiting list can be time-consuming for staff who correspond with stressed-out parents on top of day-to-day tasks.
+Likewise, running a waiting list can be time-consuming for staff who correspond with stressed-out families on top of day-to-day tasks.
+Make the process as streamlined as possible for yourself and your families by being upfront about your policies, making your forms a rich source of information, and communicating regularly.

 Subscribe to the brightwheel blog